Namora: Dark Reign

-The Agents of Atlas decide to oppose Osborn's agenda by taking on the role of "supervillains", in order to form close ties to Osborn.
-After some time, the group becomes aware of Norman's Cabal to find out that a member of the group is none other than Namora's cousin, Namor.
+The Agents of Atlas oppose Norman Osborn's agenda by taking on the role of "supervillains", in order to form close ties to Osborn.
+After some time, the group becomes aware of Osborn's Cabal, only to learn that Namor is a member of the Cabal.
 Upon finding this out, the Agents confront Namor for his involvement in the group.
-Initially at odds with each other for their recent decisions, Namora and Namor end up kissing and beginning a relationship.
-Namora contemplates staying with Namor until it is revealed that it was Atlantean elders that plotted for them to start a relationship and mate a long time ago as human/Atlantean hybrids are so powerful.
-Namor and Namora decide to part ways as they were unsure how much of their feelings for each other were genuine and how much was due to the secret plotting of the elders.
+Initially at odds with each other for their recent decisions, Namora and Namor end up entering a relationship.
+However, they separate after learning that their relationship had been engineered by the elders of Atlantis.